iota-pi/crossangles/README.md

 ### Continuous Integration
 This repository has continuous integration set up, and will run all the tests on the code before your PR can be merged.
-This process helps with making progress quickly, and having confidence that our changes won't cause any issues in other parts of the app.

 ### Code Review
 Another quality gate is the code review process.
 At least one person must review a pull-request before it can be merged.
-This is intended to keep the quality of the code-base high which, once again, helps us to move fast and not break things.

-It's also a great opportunity for both the developer and the reviewer to think critically about code and become better developers.

-### Merging
-One the PR has been approved and the status checks (CI tests) have passed, the branch can be merged into master.
-Now you can make a new branch and start work on a new feature!